 If you are going through menopause and would like to know how yoga can help, click here to obtain a copy of my FREE e-book .
 This demonstrates a selection of yummy Restorative yoga poses that bring relief to menopausal symptoms including anxiety, overwhelm, brain fog, fatigue and stress.

 Ready to give yoga a go?

-If you're curious about yoga and how it can help alleviate menopause symptoms, why not try some free classes?
-Download our App, Select FREE, and enjoy a selection of classes, short sequences, meditations, tutorials and more.
+If you're curious about yoga and how it can help alleviate menopause symptoms, why not enjoy a 7-Day FREE tiral to one of our online memberships?
+Click here to join today.

 You can also join our Facebook group Yoga for Peri/Menopause and enjoy free tips, advice, yoga sequences, classes and meet other like-minded women who are undergoing the same challenges.